codesilva/codesilva.github.io/_drafts/pitch-hermes.md

 - Not all applications are web-like applications though, and I believe that due to all these examples we aren't, in fact, learning how to architect software. we are learning how to architect web apis.
 - I realized I didn't know architecture when I needed to implement it in a new project, a project that was not a REST API.

-## Hermes, the task runner
+## Hermes, the task runner (where the journy starts)

 - I was recently moved to a new team.
 I saw members of that team struggling to identify a bug that appeared in an application.
 It was a bug that sould be simple to identify, as well as to fix, but it wasn't due to some reasons which I can tell two: no tests and no clear baoundaries.
 - After struggling with stuff like that, our boss decided we had to migrate that.
 Move that core concern to an isolated application.
 - Here's what our journey starts.
 I had the opportunity to come up with a solution for that.
 A whole new project.
 - it is important to tell you, what I call a task runner is an application that deals with background jobs, that's the terminology we use in the team
-- so we started working on a definition. we defintely wanted to have a piece of softwara that works and is correct
+- so we started working on a definition. we defintely wanted to have a piece of software that works and is correct
 - some of my main concerns were to build something that tells what it is about, that scales itself but also scales the team
 - so I got my knowledge on architecture pushed to its limits, and they weren't that expanded